dfederspiel/goweb/README.md

 ## Staring up
 1. `go run .` to run the app ("`.`" is all-inclusive and will run main.go & server.go)
-2. `http://localhost:8080` should have the running site.
+2. `http://localhost:8080` to view the running site.